Michigan State vs. Kansas State: Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +3000

-- Oddsmakers rate Michigan State much higher (16th-best in college basketball) than the computer rankings do (27th).

-- The Spartans' national championship odds have jumped from +6000 at the beginning of the season to +3000, the 69th-biggest change among all teams.
+- In terms of their national championship odds, the Spartans have had the 69th-biggest change this season, improving from +6000 at the beginning to +3000.

 - Based on its moneyline odds, Michigan State has a 3.2% chance of winning the national championship.